yangshun/tech-interview-handbook/contents/study-and-practice.md

 ### Broaden exposure

 Gain a broad exposure to questions from various topics.
 In the second half of the article I mention algorithm topics and practice questions for each topic.
-Do around 100–200 LeetCode questions and you should be good.
+If you can spare the time, do around 100–200 LeetCode questions of varying topics and you should be good.

-Practice, practice and more practice!
+**Practice, practice and more practice!**